bcobb/brew_dg/README.md

     > git readline ossp-uuid postgresql sqlite redis
     ```

     We've added two packages to the initial list: `ossp-uuid`, which is recommended for `postgresql`, and `readline`, which is recommended for `sqlite`.
-Note that `readline` is in fact _required_ for postgresql; perhaps in the future we will take that into ordering consideration.
+Note that `readline` is in fact _required_ for `postgresql`; perhaps in the future we will take that into ordering consideration.

 2. List all of a package's dependencies, including Optional and Build dependencies.